epamvadym/temp/README.md

 ![run tests](https://user-images.githubusercontent.com/36236584/36541649-4986e340-17e7-11e8-85ef-beb68bf102ec.png)

-You can see the which test are passed and failed
+You can see which tests are passed and failed

 ![running tests](https://user-images.githubusercontent.com/36236584/36543391-5255db70-17ec-11e8-921c-2a057957848e.png)